network-flows/Lonestar-Mod-Guide/docs/Patch_EN.md

 - Assembly-CSharp.dll: Game assembly.
 - UnityEngine.dll
 - UnityEngine.CoreModule.dll
+- UnityEngine.AudioModule.dll : About sound effects.
 - LeanLocalization.dll: About translations.
 - Unity.TextMeshPro.dll: About UI.

 After adding dependencies to the list, make sure they are ticked, then click OK.
 Try build the project and it should proceed successfully now.
 Target dll can be found at `bin/Release/TutorialMod.dll`.
-You may add other files or 3rd party dependencies anytime you need them.
+You may add other dlls or third-party dependencies anytime you need them.

 ## The UserMod class
 Your assembly should have exactly one class inheriting `UserMod`.
 See the `TutorialMod` class for example.